WHA side-event

 To celebrate the 10th anniversary of the resolution on psoriasis, IFPA will launch a series of resources and initiatives throughout this year, all focused on the impact of the resolution.

-The celebration will kick-off with a side-event at the margins of the yearly World Health Assembly, taking place in Geneva at the end of May.
+The celebration kicked-off with a side-event at the margins of the yearly World Health Assembly, taking place in Geneva at the end of May.

 Since adopting the resolution, new research has deepened our understanding of psoriatic disease and its related conditions.
 In addition, the policy recommendations presented in the World Health Organization Global Report on Psoriasis that followed the resolution have also provided the impetus for passionate advocacy and legislative action, resulting in several countries acknowledging the unmet needs of individuals with psoriatic disease.

-This event will reflect on the progress made, highlighting the importance of policy recommendations to improve the lives of those affected, and will present an opportunity to discuss what policy recommendations on psoriatic disease are necessary to take the psoriatic disease agenda forward.
+This event reflected on the progress made, highlighting the importance of policy recommendations to improve the lives of those affected, and presented an opportunity to discuss what policy recommendations on psoriatic disease are necessary to take the psoriatic disease agenda forward.

-This side event is being hosted by the International Federation of psoriasis Associations (IFPA), in association with the International Psoriasis Council (IPC) and the International League of Dermatological Societies (ILDS).
+This side event was hosted by the International Federation of psoriasis Associations (IFPA), in association with the International Psoriasis Council (IPC) and the International League of Dermatological Societies (ILDS).